Scripture Reference: Acts 2:42-47

 - Fellowship (Acts 2:42, 44-47):

 The new Christians continued to meet together every day in the temple courts.
 Many Jews would run out of food as they had probably come to Jerusalem only prepared to stay for the duration of the Feast of Pentecost.
 Those that had something to sell sold it to provide for others around them.
 They shared everything.
 Verse 47 records that they enjoyed favour with the people and that new Christians were being added every day.
-It was as Jesus had said, “By this all men will know that you are my disciples, if you love one another.”
-(John 13:35, NIV)
+It was as Jesus had said, “All people will know that you are my followers if you love each other.”
+(John 13:35, ICB)

 - Breaking of Bread (Acts 2:42, 46):